nonapod/blacksalt/README.md

 1. First import blacksalt and create an instance;
     ```python
+    #Blacksalt takes 3 optional keyword arguments
+    #iptables="/directory/of/iptables/bin" this defaults to /sbin/iptables
+    #printmode=True  this defaults to true, when generating rules will print them to stdout
+    #scriptfile="./firewall" this defaults to False, when set it will output the rules to this file on generate
     from blacksalt import *
     iptables = BlackSalt()
     ```

-    !!!
-Blacksalt takes 3 optional keyword arguments iptables="/directory/of/iptables/bin" this defaults to /sbin/iptables
-        printmode=True  this defaults to true, when generating rules will print them to stdout scriptfile="./firewall" this defaults to False, when set it will output the rules to this file on generate

 2. To flush tables and chains simple add the following line, (assuming your instance is named iptables);
+    ```python
+    # With no arguments this will flush all tables and chains, with a string it will flush that
     iptables.flush()

-    !!!
-With no arguments this will flush all tables and chains, with a string it will flush that chain.
-If the string is tables, it will flush tables, if the string is chains, it will flush chains.
+    # If the string is tables, it will flush the tables
+    iptables.flush('tables')
+    # If the string is chains, it will flush all chains
+    iptables.flush('chains')
-        If the string is anything else, it will assume that is a chain and flush that chain.
+    # If the string is anything else, it will assume that is a chain and flush that chain.
-          A list can also be provided as an argument with a list of names inside; tables, chains or names of chains.
+    iptables.flush('blacklist')
+    ```

 3. To set default policies, add the following, (assuming your instance is named iptables);
+    ```python
-    Order must be chain, policy
+    # Order must be chain, policy
-    iptables.policy("input", "drop")  # As two strings for one policy or
+    iptables.policy("input", "drop")  # As two strings for one policy
+    # or
     iptables.policy(("input", "drop")) # As a tuple
-    or
+    # or
     iptables.policy([("input", "drop"), ("output", "accept"), ("forward", "drop")]) # As a list of tuples
+    ```

 3. Finally to set rules, (assuming your instance is named iptables);
+    ```python
-    To allow anything coming in on loopback iptables.setrule(chain="input", interface={"name": "lo", "direction": "in"}, target="accept")
+    #To allow anything coming in on loopback
+    iptables.setrule(chain="input", interface={"name": "lo", "direction": "in"}, target="accept")

-    Available options are:
-                        interface= dict   i.e {"name": "eth1", "direction": "in"}
+    #interface= dict   i.e {"name": "eth1", "direction": "in"}
-                        protocol= str     i.e. "tcp"
+    #                    protocol= str     i.e. "tcp"
-                        dst= str or int   i.e. 80
+    #                    dst= str or int   i.e. 80
-                        src= str or int   i.e. 22
+    #                    src= str or int   i.e. 22
-                        subnet= str       i.e. 172.18.10.1 or 172.18.11.0/24 or 172.18.0.0/255.255.255.0
+    #                    subnet= str       i.e. 172.18.10.1 or 172.18.11.0/24 or 172.18.0.0/255.255.255.0
-                        state= list, srt or comma delimited str i.e. ["new", "established", "related"]# chain= str        i.e. INPUT, OUTPUT, FORWARD
+    #                    state= list, srt or comma delimited str i.e. ["new", "established", "related"]#
+    #                    chain= str        i.e. INPUT, OUTPUT, FORWARD
-                        icmp= str/int 1-255   i.e. 8
+    #                    icmp= str/int 1-255   i.e. 8
-                        target= str       i.e. ACCEPT, DROP, QUEUE, RETURN
+    #                    target= str       i.e. ACCEPT, DROP, QUEUE, RETURN
+    ```

-  A More indepth wiki to come...
+  A More indepth wiki to come as more stuff is added...